azalea-rs/azalea/azalea/src/_docs/performance.md

 Profiling is to help you identify the slow parts of your code.
 The recommended tool for this is [`cargo-flamegraph`](https://github.com/flamegraph-rs/flamegraph), just make sure to enable `force-frame-pointers` and `debuginfo`.

-Some specific suggestions will not be mentioned in this guide because they would become obvious from profiling, or because they're already mentioned in the relevant Azalea documentation.
+Some specific suggestions will not be mentioned in this guide because they're already mentioned in the relevant Azalea documentation.

 I would also recommend reading Nethercote's [Rust Performance Book](https://nnethercote.github.io/perf-book/title-page.html) for more performance tips.